Measurement of B meson production fraction ratios in proton-proton collisions at $\sqrt{s}$ = 13 TeV using open-charm and charmonium decays: Results

 } {

-} where the branching ratios from the last line of each equation are obtained from Eqs.~(\ref{eq:br_measured1},\ref{eq:br_measured2},\ref{eq:br_measured3}), while the branching ratios in the next-to-last line of each equation are from Ref.~\cite{ParticleDataGroup:2024cfk} and reproduced in Table~\ref{tab:inputsh}.
+} where the branching fractions from the last line of each equation are obtained from Eqs.~(\ref{eq:br_measured1},\ref{eq:br_measured2},\ref{eq:br_measured3}), while the branching fractions in the next-to-last line of each equation are from Ref.~\cite{ParticleDataGroup:2024cfk} and reproduced in Table~\ref{tab:inputsh}.
 The results are:

 The uncertainties include both statistical and systematic components.
 The global uncertainties included in the calculation of Eqs.~(\ref{eq:br_measured1},\ref{eq:br_measured2},\ref{eq:br_measured3}) are included except for those from $\BR(\JPsi\!\to\!\MM)$, $\BR(\phiKK)$, and the tracking efficiency, as these all cancel out.
 Additional global uncertainties associated with all of the values on the next-to-last line of each equation are also included.